dasch-swiss/dsp-js-lib/contribution.md

 Actual calls to DSP-API in production are mocked with `jasmine.Ajax`.
-The data is read from the static test data files and passed to `jasmine.Ajax`, so the component under test can react to it.
+The data is read from the static test data files and passed to `jasmine.Ajax`, so the component being tested can react to it.

 If a component A depends on a component B, then B has to be mocked during the test using a `jasmine.Spy`.
 The behavior of component B is simulated and a fake response is returned.
 Mocking components turned out to be quite complex for the `OntologyCache`.
-Therefore, the mock has been made a stand-alone testing component called `MockOntology` that can be reused.
+Therefore, a stand-alone testing component has been made for this mock called `MockOntology` that can be reused.
 It can also be used to generate static test data in software projects using this library.

-Since `MockOntology` is complex, some global assertions are made to guarantee that the mock behaves as the actual component.
+Since `MockOntology` is complex, some global assertions are made to guarantee that the mock behaves like the actual component.
 These assertions are defined in `MockOntologyAssertions`.

 ## Test Environment and E2E Tests